Large Sample Properties of Partitioning-Based Series Estimators: Pointwise Inference

-Importantly, for $j=1,2,3$, the IMSE-optimal partitioning scheme choice derived in Section \ref{sec:imse} (or related methods like cross-validation) can be used directly, while for $j=0$ the partitioning has to be undersmoothed (i.e., made finer than the IMSE-optimal choice) in order to obtain valid confidence intervals.
-See \cite{Calonico-Cattaneo-Farrell_2018_JASA} for more discussion.
+For $j=1,2,3$, the IMSE-optimal partitioning scheme choice derived in Section \ref{sec:imse} can be used directly, while for $j=0$ the partitioning has to be undersmoothed (i.e., made finer than the IMSE-optimal choice) in order to obtain valid confidence intervals.
+Our results generalize, under weaker conditions, prior work on univariate regression splines \cite{Zhou-Shen-Wolfe_1998_AoS,Zhou-Wolfe_2000_SS,Huang_2003_AoS}.